quantcdn/docs/docs/integrations/wordpress.md

 1. Download the Plugin from [WordPress](https://wordpress.org/plugins/quantcdn), or install from the admin UI.
 2. Visit the Settings > QuantCDN admin page, and click the "Settings" tab
 3. Ensure "Enable QuantCDN integration" is enabled
-4. Set your webserver URL to the local webserver loopback address (generally http://localhost), and provide your website domain as the hostname (e.g `www.example.com`)
+4. Set your webserver URL to the local webserver loop-back address (generally http://localhost), and provide your website domain as the hostname (e.g `www.example.com`)
 5. Under the API section enter your account, project, and token details.
 These can all be found from the [Quant Dashboard](/docs/dashboard/get-started)
 6. You should see a "Successfully made a connection to Quant" message at to the top of the page upon saving settings.
 If not, check the values under the API section and try again.
 7. Navigate to the "Seed Settings" tab and tick the "theme assets" box.
 Click "Save Settings" and you're ready to go!